 - (1) Part time practitioners are to be engaged on a 0.8 full time equivalent basis. - (2) A part time practitioner shall, unless otherwise indicated, receive on a pro rata basis equivalent pay and conditions to those of an equivalent full time practitioner.

 26. SALARIES

-- (1) Full time practitioners shall be paid the relevant annual salary prescribed in Schedule 1. - (2) Salary/payment levels apply as follows:
+- (1) Full time practitioners shall be paid the relevant annual salary prescribed in Schedule 1. - (2) Classifications: